Zenchiyu/advanced-formal-tools/logbooks/README.md

 Getting started, getting an idea of probabilistic model checking.
 ### Resources consulted:
 * (T)[Project 6: CTL model checker without "pre"](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.469.1817&rep=rep1&type=pdf): Reading the paper before choosing which project to take.

 > The goal of this project is to formalise and implement a simple CTL model checker without "pre".
 Resources:
 CTL Model Checking Based on Forward State Traversal: A paper describing a CTL model checking algorithm based on forward state traversal.

+We decided to move forward with PRISM as it was more interesting and had less of an initial learning curve.

 * (S&T)[PRISM website](https://www.prismmodelchecker.org/): Installation of PRISM, discovered that PRISM can be applied on a wide range of probabilistic models:
     - discrete-time Markov chains (DTMCs)